Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 ## Prerequisites

-To enable your application to use the application control functionality:
+To enable your application to use the application control functionality, follow these steps:

 1. To use application controls, the application has to request permission by adding the following privilege to the